gromacs/gromacs/docs/user-guide/mdp-options.rst

       :mdp:`epsilon-rf`.
 The dielectric constant can be set to infinity by setting :mdp:`epsilon-rf` =0.

-   .. mdp-value:: Generalized-Reaction-Field

-      Generalized reaction field with Coulomb cut-off
-      :mdp:`rcoulomb`, where :mdp:`rlist` >= :mdp:`rcoulomb`.
-The
-      dielectric constant beyond the cut-off is
-      :mdp:`epsilon-rf`.
-The ionic strength is computed from the number of charged (*i.e.* with non zero charge) charge groups.
-The temperature for the GRF potential is set with :mdp:`ref-t`.

    .. mdp-value:: Reaction-Field-zero

       In |Gromacs|, normal reaction-field electrostatics with